Abhaybsingh19w33/SAP/OData/6 Implementing all URIs - CRUD Operations.md

 Here, it is important to note that the Function Import always returns a single entity or entity set.
 As it can pass back both entity and entity sets, a special method copy_data_to_ref is used to copy result data to er_data which is the exported data reference.

-‘GetFlightNumbers’ is the name of the function import.
+'GetFlightNumbers' is the name of the function import.
 The types for function import parameter gets automatically created in MPC class.

 ```
 METHOD /iwbep/if_mgw_appl_srv_runtime~execute_action.